-8.1.
-The Council depends on the competence and commitment of its employees to deliver its services and has always strived to be an "employer of choice".
-This has been underpinned by the partnership working agreement with the trade unions and JTUC members make a valuable and important contribution to the corporate equality

-- review of the Dignity at Work policy involving members of the Disabled Employee and Black and Minority Ethnic Forums - maintained Double Tick symbol due to ongoing recruitment practices and support provided and available to employees - 8.2.
-Equal pay continues to be a focus of attention and currently 2070 statutory grievances, and 1880 equal pay claims are filed with the Employment Tribunal.
-At all times the Resource is working in the best interests of the Council with regard to the claims made. - 8.3.
+- 8.1.
+The Council depends on the competence and commitment of its employees to deliver its services and has always strived to be an employer of choice.
+This has been underpinned by the partnership working agreement with the trade unions and JTUC members make a valuable and important contribution to the Corporate Equality and Diversity Working Group.
+The Council's employment strategies and approach to joint working are consistently recognised externally.
+Some examples of employment related initiatives include:- - ◆ review of the Severe Weather policy involving members of the Disabled Employee Committees - maintained Double Tick symbol due to ongoing recruitment practices and support provided and made available to employees - 8.2.
+Equal pay continues to be a focus of attention and there is currently a large number of equal pay claims filed with the Employment Tribunal.
+At all times, the Resource is working in the best interests of the Council with regard to the claims made. - 8.3.
 With regard to our SPIs in relation to the percentage of women coming in the top 5% of salaries, women now make up 41.9% of our employees in this range.

-9. Employee Development and Vocational Training Programmes:
+9. Employee Development and Vocational Training Programmes

 - 9.1.
 Commitment to promoting equality of opportunity is a core competence for all employees.
 Equality and diversity issues are included in all training and development activities from induction and corporate policy courses, to management development programmes.
-This is in addition to equality specific training on race, disability, impact assessment, Deaf awareness and British Sign Language. - 9.2.
-The Council is a major provider of vocational training programmes for young people: This helps us maintain our work in regard to the inclusion agenda and includes programmes such as:- - ◆ pupils in 3rd and 4th year in all Council secondary schools having the opportunity to undertake a vocational qualification at college for half a day per week.
-By doing so, they experience the world of work and gain key transferable skills such as problem solving, teamwork, confidence and communication.
-The programme has ten vocational areas to choose from and encourages pupils to consider "non traditional" areas of work at a time in the schooling when they are making important long term decisions.
-The programme caters for 900+ young people on an annual basis - ♦ The Count us in project works across 6 secondary schools and supports 90 young people, who have become disengaged, into work placements.
-So far 180 young people have gone through the programme and have been successful in progressing on to vocational outcomes - the Vocational Development Programme also caters for young people with Additional Support Needs and for Looked After and Accommodated young people.
-In doing so it is providing opportunities to pupils who are often far removed from the job market - ◆ The David Livingstone project runs as an internship model and is a multiagency partnership, bringing together the expertise of the National Trust for Scotland, Community Resources, Langside College and South Lanarkshire Council's Supported Employment programmes - The internship model at David Livingstone Centre allows young people with additional support needs the opportunity to be immersed into the workplace gaining everyday workplace skills and working towards an SVQ in horticulture
+This is in addition to equality specific training on race, disability, impact assessment, Deaf Awareness and British Sign Language. - 9.2.
+The Council is a major provider of vocational training programmes for young people.
+This helps us maintain our work in regard to the inclusion agenda and includes programmes such as:- - pupils in 3rd and 4th year in all Council secondary schools having the opportunity to undertake a vocational qualification at college for half a day per week.
+By doing so they experience the world of work and gain key transferable skills such as problem solving, teamwork, confidence and communication.
+The programme has ten vocational areas to choose from and encourages pupils to consider non traditional areas of work at a time in their schooling when they are making important long term decisions.
+The programme caters for 900+ young people on an annual basis - the "Count us in" project works across 6 secondary schools and supports 90 young people, who have become disengaged, into work placements.
+So far 360 young people have gone through the programme and have been successful in progressing on to vocational outcomes

-♦ Since November 2009, 10 young adults have achieved an SVQ1 in horticulture and have all moved on to successful vocational outcomes.
-August 2010 has seen the programme increase its number to 16 young adults split into 2 groups attending two days per week, with a number on the 'Get Ready for Work' scheme attending 4 days per week
+- the Vocational Development Programme also caters for young people with Additional Support Needs and for Looked After and Accommodated young people.
+In doing so, it is providing opportunities for pupils who are often far removed from the job market - the David Livingstone project runs as an internship model and is a multi agency partnership, bringing together the expertise of the National Trust for Scotland, Community Resources, Langside College and South Lanarkshire Council's Supported Employment programmes - 9.3.
+The internship model at David Livingstone Centre allows young people with additional support needs the opportunity to be immersed into the workplace gaining everyday workplace skills and working towards an SVQ in horticulture. - 9.4.
+The programme increased its number to 16 young adults, split into 2 groups attending two days per week, with a number on the Get Ready for Work scheme attending 4 days per week.

-10. Communication/Support
+10. Communication / Support